PCP Car Finance Claims

 Common issues include:

-- The balloon payment not being explained properly
+- The balloon payment was not explained properly

 - Confusion around mileage limits and extra charges